coderie/coderie-site/docs/fontend-workflow.md

 ### Setup webpack and install modules
 * Install webpack globally by running `npm install -g webpack`
 * In the root directory run `npm install`

-You should have all required dependencies after running these commands
+Now you should have all required dependencies after running these commands

 ### Adding new entry point apps
 An entry point app is the top level application for the view or current route.
 Additionally more than one entry point app can exist on a page...

 These apps should be added to the `./app/assets/javascripts/entry/your-entry.js` folder.

 Webpack will compile your app into `./public/js/your-entry.js`.

 This file will need to be added to the view via `<script src="/public/js/your-entry.js"></script>`

 ### Adding new react components
 Components are the building blocks of the application & are required from the entry point app files.

 A simple component structure can look like...

 ```